 ‘I found the books which you lost yesterday.’

 However, Polish headed relatives can also be introduced by the uninflected relative marker co.
 Although this relativization strategy is limited to spoken language, relatives with the uninflected co are considered fully grammatical (Buttler et al. 1971).
-Generally, in non-standard Polish, the marker co can occur in the same context as the relative pronoun który (example (2)), except for non-restrictive RCs for which only który can be used, as can be seen in (3), illustrating an appositive RC (Borsley 1981; 1984).
+Generally, in non-standard Polish, the marker co can occur in the same context as the relative pronoun który (example (2)), except for non-restrictive RCs, for which only który can be used, as can be seen in (3), illustrating an appositive RC (Borsley 1981; 1984).

 (2) a.
 Mężczyzna, co spotkałem go wczoraj, jest lekarzem.